 School-based occupational and physical therapy are related services available for students eligible for special education as mandated by federal law.
 These services are provided only if required to help a child with a disability to benefit from his/her special education program.

-Occupational therapists may be involved with a student in the areas of fine motor, writing, self-help, oral motor, sensory processing and access (positioning, adaptive/assistive devices).
+Occupational therapists may be involved with a student with needs in the areas of fine motor, writing, self-help, oral motor, sensory processing and access (positioning, adaptive/assistive devices).

 Physical therapists may be involved with a student requiring assistance with mobility skills.
 This may include a student who is in a wheelchair, may need assistive devices to walk, does not have independent or safe mobility, cannot use the stairs or needs adaptive positioning equipment.